The store will not work correctly in the case when cookies are disabled.

 You should water heavily and infrequently.
 The aim is to develop a good root system.
-The grass roots will search for water by pushing down so it’s OK to let grass get a little thirsty.
+The grassroots will search for water by pushing down, so it’s OK to let the grass get a little thirsty.

-Light and regular watering means shallow roots which in times of drought means more stress in the summer.
-It also encourages weed growth and greater chance of disease.
+Light and regular watering means shallow roots, which in times of drought means more stress in the summer.
+It also encourages weed growth and a greater chance of disease.

-A good soak every 10 days should be fine.
+A good soak every ten days should be fine.

 You should see minor puddles on the surface.

-Late evening or night time when the sun has gone down and it is cooler.
+Aim to water late in the evening or nighttime when the sun has gone down, and it is cooler.
 Alternatively, you can water first thing in the morning.